Saturday, July 27, 2024

 This post is slightly out of scope for this blog, being a sharing of experience and how-to piece, not a suggestion for a social experiment.
 Call it a case study, the conclusions of which always require confirmation.

 I concluded based on copious and diverse lived evidence that I was being made sick by dust infiltrating into my apartment.
 The answer (symptom reduction) was to seal up all dust entry points in my apartment.
 This is a medium-sized, basement apartment in an older WWII-era apartment block.
 The entry points were many and varied.
 To find them all, I needed a mirror and strong light to see under every overhang.
 If you try this, always illuminate areas from a variety of angles.
+If I cannot keep my eyes open for longer than twelve seconds without blinking, I have a problem.

 The applicable maxim is not “If it ain’t broke, don’t fix it,” but “When in doubt, fix it.”